-With the TBA authorization flow, integration developers begin the process to grant access tokens in their application.
+With the TBA authorization flow, you begin the process to grant access tokens in your application.
 The request token URL generates an intermediate (unauthorized) request token.
 A user, for whom an access token is to be granted, authorizes the request token and explicitly consents that the application can access NetSuite data.
 If this step succeeds, the application exchanges the request token for an access token to be used when calling a RESTlet or a web service.

 The administrator must create integration records for each application.
 See Create Integration Records for Applications to Use TBA.
 The administrator must configure the callback URL on the integration record.
 The underlying application must have the ability to open a browser, and must be able to handle callback URLs.

-If the application does not have the ability to open a browser and handle callback URLs, developers should continue to use the issuetoken endpoint.
+If the application does not have the ability to open a browser and handle callback URLs, continue using the issuetoken endpoint.
 If this is the case for your application, see The IssueToken Endpoint and Issue Token and Revoke Token REST Services for Token-based Authentication.
 A tokeninfo endpoint is also available to provide information about a user based on the access token.
 See Calling a token endpoint to obtain user information based on a token.